jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 f = lambda x: x**2
 print(gradient_check(f, 4))
 ```
 We never use this method in production.
-But computing partial derviative is tedious and error prone.
-We use the naive method to verify a partial derviative implementation during development.
+But computing partial derivative is tedious and error prone.
+We use the naive method to verify a partial derivative implementation during development.

 #### Mini-batch gradient descent

 When computing the cost function, we can add all the errors for the whole training dataset.
 But this takes too much time for just one update in one iteration.
-On the contrray, we can perform stochastic gradient descent which make one $$W$$ update per training sample.
-Nevertheless, the gradient descent will follow a zip zap pattern rather than following the curve of the cost function.
-This can be a problem if you land in a steep gradient area which the parameters may bounce to area with high cost.
+On the contrary, we can perform stochastic gradient descent which makes one $$W$$ update per training sample.
+Nevertheless, the gradient descent will follow a zip zap pattern rather than follow the curve of the cost function.
+This can be a problem if you land in a steep gradient area which the parameters may bounce to an area with a high cost.
 The training takes longer, and it might zip zag around the minima rather than converge to it.

 <div class="imgcap">
 <img src="/assets/dl/solution3.png" style="border:none;">